 Flexibility

-This is perhaps the key reason why employers choose to hire temporary staff in that it offers them an unrivalled level of flexibility for their business and its requirements.
+This is the key reason why many employers choose to hire temporary staff, in that it offers an unrivalled level of flexibility for the business.

 Access to a Pool of Expertise